Skip to content

 Yes, but its days may be numbered.

 The Trump administration announced on September 5, 2017 that it was ending DACA, a decision that was subsequently enjoined in the courts.
-Under a series of court decisions, Dreamers already covered under DACA have been able to maintain their temporary protections and continue to apply to renew their DACA protections for additional two-year terms, but new applicants have been unable to obtain protections.
+Under a series of court decisions, Dreamers already covered under DACA were able to maintain their temporary protections and continue to apply to renew their DACA protections for additional two-year terms.
+New applicants have been largely unable to obtain protections since 2017.

 What are the requirements of DACA?